Separating Myth From Fact for Better Cancer Detection and Treatment

 Resources

-Everyday Health (10 Breast Cancer Facts You May Not Know)DoSomething.org (11 Facts about Breast Cancer)Susan G. Komen (Race and Ethnicity)National Cancer Institute (Obesity and Cancer Risk)Everyday Health (Dense Breasts and Breast Cancer Risk)Are skin tags cancerous?
-If you're wondering if your skin tag is a form of skin cancer, read on to learn more about skin tags and cancer here.
+Everyday Health (10 Breast Cancer Facts You May Not Know)DoSomething.org (11 Facts about Breast Cancer)Susan G. Komen (Race and Ethnicity)National Cancer Institute (Obesity and Cancer Risk)Everyday Health (Dense Breasts and Breast Cancer Risk)Do you know what causes cancer?
+It generally arises due to a combination of factors; it is impacted by family history, environmental factors and lifestyle.